Griffan/FASTQuick/Readme.md

 ### USEFUL TIPS

+#### Workflow
-   The recommended flow is first indexing your reference and then align your fastq file to this reference, and then infer the population identity or you infer the contamination level.
+   The recommended flow is first indexing your reference and then align your fastq file to this reference, and then infer the population identity and the contamination level.
+#### Resource file preparation.
    FASTQuick was released along with pre-selected variant sites for information collection, which could be found in resource directory.
-If you want to use your own abitrary variant sites, you may look into the bin directory to use generate_new_matrix.sh to update your own variants set and then you can update everything you need with the auxiliary tools in bin directory.
+   If you want to use your own abitrary variant sites, you can also refer to https://github.com/Griffan/VerifyBamID for resource files preparation. or you can find generate_new_matrix.sh in $(FASTQUICK_HOME)/bin/ to update your own variant list and then you can update everything you need with the auxiliary tools in bin directory.

 ### BUGS
    List known bugs.
 ### AUTHOR